A summary of the collective bargaining history between Major League Baseball and the MLB Players Association.

 Term: 2017 – December, 2021.

-Rosters: Existing rules remain in place, with 25-man active rosters on Opening Day (and 26 active players for day-night doubleheaders scheduled with at least a day’s notice), expanding to 40 players on Sept.
-1 of each season.
+Rosters: Existing rules remain in place, with 25-man active rosters on Opening Day and 26 active players for day-night doubleheaders scheduled with at least a day’s notice).
+The September 1 roster expansion to 40 players remains in place.

-Competitive Balance Tax: The Competitive Balance “luxury” tax threshold on payrolls will increase from $189 million to $195 million for 2017, $197 million in 2018, then increase during the life of the agreement to $210 million in 2021.
-Tax rates for clubs exceeding the threshold are increased.
+Competitive Balance Tax: The Competitive Balance “luxury” tax threshold on payrolls will increase from $189 million to $195 million for 2017, $197 million in 2018, $206 million in 2019, $208 million in 2020 and $210 million in 2021.
+Tax rates are 20 percent for first-time payors, 30 percent for second-time payors, and 50 percent for payors exceeding the threshold for a third consecutive season or more.
+In addition, MLB will levy a surtax on clubs exceeding the threshold by $20 million or $40 million.

 International Signings: New limits placed on number of international signings a club may make each year.